MiguelCastillo/bit-bundler/docs/cli/Options.md

 Bitbundler affords you with a CLI that uses [subarg](https://github.com/substack/subarg) syntax, and below are the available options.

+- **`--config`** { boolean | string } - config is either true so that the cli automatically picks up the default file `.bitbundlerrc.js` or `.bitbundlerrc.json`.
+Or a string if you want to specify your own file name.
+Any other CLI options will be merged and override the options from the config file.

 - **`--src`** { string | string[] } - source file names to bundle.

 - **`--dest`** { string } - file name to write the bundle to.